OliverSchlueter/mauerstrassenloewen/docs/src/adr/deutsch/adr-002-de.md

 # 2. Einführung einer Microservices-Architektur

-> [!NOTE]
+!!!info Translated using AI
-> Translated from the original English version using AI.
+Translated from the original English version using AI.
-> The translation may not be perfect, but it should convey the same meaning and intent as the original text.
+The translation may not be perfect, but it should convey the same meaning and intent as the original text.
-> Please refer to the original English version for the most accurate information.
+Please refer to the original English version for the most accurate information.
-> You can find the original version [here](../english/adr-002.md).
+You can find the original version [here](../english/adr-002.md).
+!!!

 **Datum:** 08.04.2025
 **Status:** In Arbeit